 Donated platelets have a shelf-life of 7 days.
 Platelet donors are constantly needed, especially on weekends and during holidays, to keep the supply stable.

 Blood types most needed: A+, A-, B+, B-, AB+, AB-

-- Platelet donations can be made at our Bloomington, Eden Prairie, Plymouth, and St. Paul donor center locations
+You can donate platelets at our Coon Rapids, Eden Prairie, Plymouth, Richfield, and St. Paul donor centers.

 - How is a platelet donation different from a whole blood donation?

-During a whole blood donation, blood is collected as one unit.
-Only later is it separated into its three components: 55% plasma, 45% red blood cells, and <1% platelets.
-With so few platelets collected from this process, six (6) whole blood donations would be required to meet demand for the quantity used in a single transfusion.
+During a whole blood donation, blood is collected as one unit that contains 55% plasma, 45% red blood cells, and <1% platelets.
+With so few platelets collected from this process, six whole blood donations would be needed to provide enough platelets for a single transfusion.
 For example, a typical bone marrow transplant recipient would require platelets from about 120 whole blood donations.
-When making a platelet-only donation, a special automated process is used.
-Known as platelet apheresis, blood flows directly into a sterile, single-use kit where platelets are collected while the other blood components—red blood cells and plasma—are returned to you.
-Donors experience no fluid loss during this donation process.

 - Why donate platelets?

-Donated platelets are normally replaced in the body within 24 hours, making it possible to donate frequently—up to 24 times per year.
-Two days after each platelet donation, you also can return to donate whole blood.
-You must wait 56 days to donate again after giving whole blood.
+Platelets can be donated every 7 days, as long as eligibility criteria are met.
+Your body makes new platelets in 24 hours, making it possible to donate frequently—up to 24 times per year.
+Three days after each platelet donation, you also can return to donate whole blood or double red cells.

 Contact us at 888.GIVE,BLD for more information.